System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

+We now analyze the entanglement behavior for different system parameters.
+Let us clarify the unit convention that we use.
+In most cases, the entanglement will be plotted as a function of the non-dimensional ratio $\Gamma/(k_B T)$.
+This may be interpreted either as a function of the coupling strength $\Gamma$ for a constant temperature, or as a function of the inverse temperature $1/T$ for a constant $\Gamma$.
+Since both parameters are tunable in experiments~\cite{cronenwett1998, svilans2016}, both interpretations are physically meaningful.
+The rest of the parameters will be expressed in units of $\Gamma$ or $k_B T$, such that the results do not change when both $\Gamma$ and $k_B T$ are multiplied by the same factor.

-We now analyze the dependence of the entanglement negativity on the coupling strength to the environment $\Gamma$.
-Specifically, in the first step we investigate the behavior of partial negativities $\mathcal{N}_M$ for different values of the cutoff $M$ to determine whether they provide a good estimate of the total negativity $\mathcal{N}$.
+In the first step, we investigate the behavior of partial negativities $\mathcal{N}_M$ for different values of the cutoff $M$ to determine whether they provide a good estimate of the total negativity $\mathcal{N}$.
 The results are presented in Fig.~\ref{fig:cutoff}.
 As may be noted, for all partial negativities, entanglement is absent for weak coupling strengths, but appears for a finite value of $\Gamma$ of the order of magnitude of the thermal energy $k_B T$.
-The threshold value of $\Gamma$ at which entanglement appears decreases with increasing cutoff $M$.
-However, the partial negativities $\mathcal{N}_3$ and $\mathcal{N}_4$ are already very close to each other.
-This suggests that $\mathcal{N}_4$ provides a good estimate of the total negativity $\mathcal{N}$.
-From hereon, we apply this value of the cutoff.
+This is because for mixed states entanglement appears only when system-bath correlations (which gradually build up when the coupling strength increases) reach a certain finite threshold~\cite{zyczkowski2001, yu2009}; this contrasts with the behavior of pure states, where every correlated state is entangled.
+The threshold value of $\Gamma/(k_B T)$, at which entanglement appears, decreases with increasing cutoff $M$.
+However, the partial negativities $\mathcal{N}_4$ and $\mathcal{N}_6$ are already very close to each other.
+This suggests that $\mathcal{N}_6$ provides a good estimate of the total negativity $\mathcal{N}$.
+From hereon, we mostly apply this value of the cutoff.

+In Fig.~\ref{fig:eqkdep} we analyze the dependence of entanglement on the number of bath levels $K$ (and thus on the density of states in the bath).
+Apart from the fundamental importance for real finite systems, this is an important technical parameter.
+In numerical simulations we can only deal with finite baths; therefore, it is necessary to establish whether they can adequately simulate the thermodynamic limit.
+As can be observed, for small $K=\{10,20,30\}$ entanglement increases with the bath size.
+However, for larger baths the entanglement negativity becomes nearly size-independent; indeed, the results for $K=30$ and $K=50$ are already very close to each other.
+On this basis, we can conclude that a sufficiently large finite bath can adequately simulate the thermodynamic limit.
+Specifically, to reproduce the thermodynamic limit, the interlevel spacing in the bath $\Delta \epsilon= W/K$ must be approximately smaller than $\Gamma$.